- Search The Registry

 Rear Admiral Lillian Fishburne

 *Lillian Fishburne was born on this date in 1949.
-She is an African American Rear Admiral (RADM) and Administrator.
+She is a Black Rear Admiral (RADM) and Administrator.

 Fishburne was born in Patuxent River, Maryland and raised in Rockville, Maryland.
 She graduated from Lincoln University, Oxford, Pennsylvania in 1971 with a Bachelor of Arts degree in Sociology.
 She received a Master of Arts in Management from Webster College, St. Louis, Missouri in 1980.
 Fishburne was awarded a Master of Science degree in Telecommunications Systems Management from the Naval Postgraduate School, Monterey, California in 1982.
 Also, she is a 1993 graduate of the Industrial College of the Armed Forces, Fort McNair, Washington, D.C.